nathanialf/React-Portfolio/README.md

 ## TODO
 - Animate slight color banding or gradients to add a little visual flair to the blurred card.
 This should be minimal and not distracting.
 Probably OpenGL?
 Not sure
-- Setting the theme-color to the average color of the page
 - Geolocation difference "2,000 miles away" next to the San Francisco `title`
 - Make link buttons better.
 Kinda plain at the moment.